 “Aaron?”
 Whip bolted up straight with the shock.
 “What the fuck is he doin’ on a Muu transport?
 Wether, can you get an update on the status of Crazy Eights Squad?”

 Everyone already knew that it was a pointless exercise in protocol.
 Just rules to follow and to trip over to keep them neatly in line.
-But loyalty, duty—the life’s blood of a soldier—could never be run dry by policy.
+Loyalty, duty—the life’s blood of a soldier—could never be run dry by policy.
 Certain things would always be elementary.
-If their captain was here, half a galaxy away, abused, debilitated, and left in ruin, then the rest of the Eights had met with a worse fate.
+If their captain was here, half a galaxy away, abused, debilitated, and left in ruin, then the rest of the Eights were dead.

 Foundation Hill Men’s Hospital.